menterline/ErrorCalcApp/README.md

 PC app for error propagation

+Download Zip file, extract to wherever you want

 open a terminal and navigate to the folder with the java files.

 Run the following commands